 Manage customer subscriptions

 There are two approaches to subscription management:

 The email service provider (ESP) - Many email service providers provide a mechanism for customers to manage their subscription preferences.
 The ESP offers subscription management links where customers can opt-in and opt-out of emails.
 If a customer has unsubscribed, then the ESP suppresses any sends to that customer.
-ODP integrates with the ESP, processes unsubscribe events from the ESP, and updates the customer's email status appropriately.
+DCS integrates with the ESP, processes unsubscribe events from the ESP and updates the customer's email status appropriately.